-Study Sponsor representatives and their contact information are provided in the MOP that accompanies this protocol.
+Study sponsor representatives and their contact information are provided in the MOP that accompanies this protocol.

-Alcon study products associated with device deficiencies and/or product related AEs should be returned and may include a PR# (if applicable), which will be provided by Study Sponsor after the case is entered in the Study Sponsor's Global Product Complaint Management System (GPCMS).
-Refer to the MOP for details IP return.
+Alcon study products associated with device deficiencies and/or product related AEs should be returned and must include the complaint # which will be provided by study sponsor after the case is entered in the study sponsor's Global Product Complaint Management System (GPCMS).